Scrin/RuuviCollector/README.md

 RuuviCollector is an application for collecting sensor measurements from RuuviTags and storing them to InfluxDB.
 For more about how and for what this is used for, see [this](https://f.ruuvi.com/t/collecting-ruuvitag-measurements-and-displaying-them-with-grafana/267) post.

-Note: As this application is still early in development, there is very little documentation at this point, so some knowledge in Linux and Java is necessary for fully understanding how to use this at this point.
+Note: This tool is primarily intended for advanced users, so some knowledge in Linux and Java might be necessary for fully understanding how to use this.
+However there is a more beginner friendly setup "guide" [here](https://ruuvi.com/setting-up-raspberry-pi-as-a-ruuvi-gateway/)

 ### Features